Hyunwoo0629/text-enrichment-test/README.md

 - **Background highlight** with custom colors
 - **Text color** customization
 - **Box border** (rectangular) and **circle border** (elliptical)
-- **Callout boxes** with customizable colors
+- **Callout boxes** with customizable background & border colors

 ### Advanced
-- **Inline icon generation** — describe an icon in natural language and generate an SVG via OpenAI
+- **Inline icon generation** — give a short description of an icon and generate an SVG
 - **Export to PNG** — render the styled document as an image using Playwright
 - **Undo / Redo** with full history stack
 - **Zoom controls** (25%–200%)